Primate city: Examples

 Some global cities are considered national or regional primate cities.
-An example of a global city that is as a primate city is Istanbul in Turkey.
+An example of a global city that is also a primate city is Istanbul in Turkey.
 Istanbul serves as the primate city of Turkey due to the unmatched economic, political, cultural, and educational influence that the city possesses in comparison to other Turkish cities such as the capital Ankara, İzmir, or Bursa.
-Another example is London in the United Kingdom.
-However, not all regions or countries will even possess a primate city.
-The United States has never had a primate city on a national level due to the decentralized nature of the country, and because the second-largest city of the country, Los Angeles, is not far behind the largest city in the country, New York City, in population and GDP.
-The metropolitan area of New York City has 21 million residents and Los Angeles has 16 million residents.
-Mexico City, Paris, Cairo, Jakarta, and Seoul have been described as primate cities in their respective countries.
+Likewise, Mexico City, Paris, Cairo, Jakarta, and Seoul have also been described as primate cities of their respective countries.
+However, not all regions and countries possess a primate city.
+The United States has never had a primate city on a national level due to the decentralized nature of the country and because the country's second-largest city, Los Angeles, is not far behind the country's largest city, New York City, in either population or GDP.
+The metropolitan area of New York City has over 19 million residents, while that of Los Angeles has roughly 13 million residents, as of 2022.

 Sub-national divisions can also have primate cities.
-For instance, New York City is New York State's primate city because its population is 32 times bigger than the state's second-largest city of Buffalo.
-New York City has 44% of the population and has 65% of the GDP of New York State.
-China does not have a primate city at a national level, but a number of provincial capitals are disproportionately larger than other urban areas in the respective province.
-For example Henan, Hubei and Sichuan have provincial capitals (Zhengzhou, Wuhan, and Chengdu respectively) that are significantly larger than the second-largest city despite these provinces having the population of a large European country.
-India does not have a primate city, as Delhi's population is not much greater than Mumbai and Kolkata behind it.
-However, many Indian states, such as Karnataka, West Bengal or Tamil Nadu have primate cities, Bangalore, Chennai, and Kolkata, respectively.
-Other Indian states such as Uttar Pradesh or Kerala do not have any primate cities.
+For instance, New York City is the State of New York's primate city, because its population is 32 times bigger than the state's second-largest city of Buffalo.
+New York City has 44% of the population and 65% of the GDP of the State of New York.
+The city of Anchorage is another U.S. example, with around 40% of the total population of Alaska living within the city's limits.
+China does not have a primate city at a national level, but several provincial capitals are disproportionately larger than other urban areas in the respective provinces.
+For example, Henan, Hubei, and Sichuan have provincial capitals (Zhengzhou, Wuhan, and Chengdu, respectively) that are significantly larger than the second-largest cities in those provinces, and each of those provinces has a population similar to that of a large European country.
+India does not have a primate city, as Delhi is not much larger than Mumbai or Kolkata in terms of population.
+However, many Indian states, such as Karnataka, West Bengal, Tamil Nadu and Telangana, do have primate cities: Bangalore, Kolkata, Chennai, Hyderabad, respectively.
+Other Indian states, such as Uttar Pradesh and Kerala, do not have any primate cities.